mqsalx/media-api/README.md

 # media-api

-This project is a Rest API integrated with MySQL, built with Node.js, Sequelize, JavaScript.
-Includes multiple features for CRUD operations.
+This project is a Rest API integrated with MySQL, built with Node.js, Sequelize, JavaScript, used CommonJS to implement modules and includes several features for CRUD operations.